bhavikasharma2907/pandas_training/README.md

 📌 Features

-Create DataFrames from lists or dictionaries
+-Create DataFrames from lists or dictionaries

-Inspect data using head(), tail(), shape, columns, and info()
+-Inspect data using head(), tail(), shape, columns, and info()

-Perform row and column operations (add, update, delete)
+-Perform row and column operations (add, update, delete)

-Filter data using conditions (loc, where)
+-Filter data using conditions (loc, where)

-Handle missing values and NaNs
+-Handle missing values and NaNs

-Work with dates using pd.to_datetime() and Timedelta
+-Work with dates using pd.to_datetime() and Timedelta

-Save and load CSV files
+-Save and load CSV files

 🛠️ Installation
 !pip install pandas